myarn/myarn/README.md

 # Myarn (WIP)
 This project is working in progress.
 If use myarn in pruducation, cannot be held responsible.

+Myarn is Minecraft Server Manager.
+Like package manager.

 ## Install